 - Fun day out with friends and family

-Combine your 90 minute sightseeing cruise with a landing on Inchcolm Island.
-If you wish to go ashore at Inchcolm Island you need to purchase a landing pass.
 You should add a minimum 1½ hours when landing on Inchcolm Island.
 Explore the island’s historic Abbey – The ‘Iona of the east’ one of the best-preserved group of monastic buildings in Scotland.
 The Island is also a haven for wildlife and is well-known for its wartime coastal defences.
 Book a walking tour of the island to discover more.

 Please note that on the days when we are landing on the island the last sailing of the day does NOT allow for a stopover on Inchcolm Island.
 We only stop at Inchcolm on the final sailing to collect passengers.
 Inchcolm Island is not suitable for wheelchair users.

 During your cruise look out for the marine wildlife including many seabirds, seals and watch out for the occasional porpoise.
 Binoculars are available to hire for a small, refundable deposit.
 Just ask a member of our crew.